rolkra/rolkra.github.io/_posts/2022-04-21-regex-for-beginners-extract.md

 [1] "apple"  "ange"  "apple+orange"
 ```

 So we are searching for strings that starts with "a" and end with "e".
+We find:

 * "apple" in "apple"
 * "ange" in "orange"